Understanding Intellectual Property: Defining It and Exploring Protective Measures

 The digital age poses unique challenges and opportunities for IP protection:

-• Online Piracy: Increased risk of unauthorized reproduction or distribution of digital content.
+- Online Piracy: Increased risk of unauthorised reproduction or distribution of digital content.

-• Data Protection: Growing concerns regarding data privacy and the protection of sensitive information.
+- Data Protection: Growing concerns regarding data privacy and protecting sensitive information.

-• Emergence of New IP Issues: Challenges posed by artificial intelligence, blockchain, and other emerging technologies in IP law and protection.
+- Emergence of New IP Issues: Challenges posed by artificial intelligence, blockchain, and other emerging IP law and protection technologies.